react-boilerplate/react-boilerplate/CONTRIBUTING.md

 # Contributing to React Boilerplate CRA Template

-Love react-boilerplate-cra-template and want to help?
+Love react-boilerplate and want to help?
 Thanks so much, there's something to do for everybody!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.